khaister/Reddit-Enhancement-Suite/CONTRIBUTING.md

 **`yarn lint-fix`** will autofix any [fixable](http://eslint.org/docs/user-guide/command-line-interface#fix) lint issues.

-**`yarn flow`** will run [Flow](https://flowtype.org/) type checking, and start the Flow server so future runs will complete faster.
-Use `yarn flow -- stop` to stop the server, or `yarn flow check` to run Flow once without starting the server.

 **`yarn test`** will run unit tests (in `__tests__` directories) using [Ava](https://github.com/avajs/ava).

 **`yarn integration <browsers> [-f <testFileGlob>]`** will run integration tests (in `tests/`) using [Nightwatch.js](http://nightwatchjs.org/).